Why SQLite extensions?

 Alternatives

-There are other similar solutions like JDBC/ODBC drivers, provided by companies like Devart, CData and Progress.
+There are other similar solutions like JDBC/ODBC drivers provided by companies such as Devart, CData and Progress.

-These might be better if you need support for more tools, such as some BI software.
-However, consider these points:
+These alternatives might be better if you need support for more tools, such as some business intelligence (BI) software.
+However, consider the following points: